 A third sensor has been deployed at the Larry Johnson Recreation Center at 3700 Dixon Ave.
 This sensor is the first of two sensors planned for this neighborhood.
 The second sensor will be on the fence line of the cement batch plant being installed at 5000 Scyene Road.
-The intent in these two locations is to focus on the emissions from the batch plant
+The intent in these two locations is to focus on the emissions from the batch plant when operating.
+The second sensor for the Dixon Circle neighborhood is scheduled for installation on March 3, 2023.
+Photograph 1 below shows the sensor installation at the Larry Johnson Recreation Center.

-March 6, 2023 Page 2

-Neighborhood Air Monitoring Program Update
+DATEMarch 6, 2023SUBJECTNeighborhood Air Monitoring Program Update